Saree Guide

 A saree is a single long piece of fabric, usually 5.5 to 9 yards in length, draped around the body in pleats with the loose decorative end (called the pallu) falling over one shoulder.

 Across India, women have worn sarees for thousands of years.
 Different regions developed different fabrics, weaving techniques, and draping styles — from the heavy silk Banarasis of Varanasi to the crisp cottons of Bengal and the delicate chiffons of Lucknow.
+Our full beginner’s guide to sarees covers the foundational vocabulary in depth.

 Beginner tip